mehta128/Custom-Image-Data-Load-For-GANs/README.md

 Requirement: Pytorch, torchvision

-Input: .png, .jpg images
+Input: .png, .jpg images, stored in data.zip

 Output: Transferring the images to tensor, do the training of network, dataprocessing, classification etc.(not shown) and display the images.
+Sample output is shown in output.png